Edgar-Donk/tkinter.ttk.style/docs/basics/software.rst

 greater png files can be used directly.
 Open a python session and import ttk to confirm all will run.

+.. warning:: Python2 is no longer supported, so unless there are backward
+    compatability issues work with Python3.

 ============================= =============================
  Python3                      Python2
 ============================= =============================
  ``import tkinter.ttk``        ``import Tkinter.ttk``
 ============================= =============================

+* Windows Directory
+   When working in Windows I found it useful to use directories within the user working directory ``C:\Users\edgar\programs\python312`` for the Python 3.12 installation, ``C:\Users\edgar\python`` for general python scripts and ``C:\Users\edgar\sphinx`` for sphinx specific scripts, this avoids editing issues if the programs were installed in ``C:\Program Files`` or ``C:\Program Files (x86)``.

+* Newer Tkinter 8.6 reference
+   `"Tkinter Class API Reference" <https://tkdocs.com/pyref/>`_
-* Tkinter reference
+* Older Tkinter reference
    download the pdf version of
-   `"Tkinter 8.5 reference a GUI for Python" <https://www.hsg-kl.de/faecher/inf/python/tkinter/tkinter.pdf>`_,
+   `"Tkinter 8.5 reference a GUI for Python" <https://tkdocs.com/shipman/tkinter.pdf>`_,
-* There is an alternative site https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/index.html
+* There is an alternative site 8.5 refrerence https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/index.html

+.. sidebar:: External Python Modules

+   Additional python modules can be installed from a system window, in Windows use the command module ``cmd`` found under **C:\Windows\Sytem32\cmd.exe**.
+Once Python is installed and running open the system window and type in ``pip install module``.

 * Themed widgets
    See what has already been done with widgets, view and install the external